portchester1989/be537hw2/README.md

 # be537hw2
-be537 homework 2 by Ken Hayashima
+be537 homework 2 by Ken Haayashima